EireWormer/MorningUpdate/README.md

 # MorningUpdate
 MorningUpdate is a email subscription for Irish users that sends 3 updates throughout the date in the morning, afternoon, and evening containing compressed useful information such as the news and weather.
 This saves you time from needing to search around many sources.

+You must fill in the required field in the static/req.env file.